History of Art

 Why apply to Caius?
 One reason is that College support is still important, and tutorial and library provision particularly so.
 Caius is a generous College in regard to financial support for, for example, study trips abroad to encounter works of art.
 It has one of the largest and best-equipped student libraries in Cambridge, with over 90,000 books, of which about 1,600 cover the History of Art and Architecture.
 At any one time Caius has a small but lively and friendly community of undergraduate art historians, drawn from a variety of backgrounds in the UK, Europe and elsewhere.
 Caius admits on average 1-2 art historians each year.

-We choose students on the basis of their entire academic record and performance in interviews and a visual test which take place in Cambridge in December each year.
+We choose students on the basis of their entire academic record, on interviews held in the College and on a visual test, which take place in Cambridge in December each year.
 In the light of the coronavirus epidemic, please contact the History of Art Department if you have further enquiries about the selection process this year, 2020, at firstname.lastname@example.org.
 The visual test is taken by all applicants to the University in the History of Art and so is common to all the colleges.
-Applicants usually have two interviews, one of which will be a general academic interview with a Caius tutor.
-The subject interview with the Director of Studies will last for about 40 minutes and will be based on your record and on what you say about yourself in your application.
+Applicants usually have two College interviews, one of which will be a general academic interview with a Caius tutor.
+The subject interview with the Director of Studies will last for about 30 minutes and will be based on your record and on what you say about yourself in your application.
 In the course of it we will show you some images to discuss.
-You can expect to be questioned about your interest in the subject, motivation, knowledge gained so far, and in general in such a way as to find out about your strengths and suitability to the very high standards we expect in Cambridge.
+You can expect to be questioned about your interest in the subject, motivation and knowledge gained so far, so we can find out about your strengths and suitability to the very high standards we expect in Cambridge.